Chromatic fixed point theory and the Balmer spectrum for extraspecial 2-groups: Introduction

 \section{Introduction}

-If $G$ is a finite group, say that $G$--space $X$ is a finite $G$--space if it is a retract of a finite $G$--CW complex in the $G$--equivariant homotopy category.
-We let $X^G$ denote its subspace of fixed points.
+If a finite group $G$ acts on a space $X$, we let $X^G$ denote its subspace of fixed points.
+We say that $X$ is based if it has a basepoint fixed by $G$.
+We also recall that if $N < G$ is normal, then $X^N$ will be a $G/N$--space and $(X^N)^{G/N} = X^G$.

-With a series of papers beginning with \cite{PA Smith 1938}, P.A.Smith used homological methods to study the structure of the fixed points of such finite $G$--spaces, when $G$ is a $p$--group.
-In particular, \cite[Theorem II]{PA Smith 1941} shows the following: \\
+With a series of papers beginning with \cite{PA Smith 1938}, P.~A.~Smith introduced homological methods to study the structure of the fixed points of $G$--spaces, when $G$ is a $p$--group.
+In particular, \cite[Theorem II]{PA Smith 1941} shows the following:

-{\em Let $H$ be a subgroup of a finite $p$--group $G$, and let $X$ be a finite $G$--space. } Note that, since a $p$--group is solvable, this theorem for all $H<G$ is a consequence of the special case $\{e\} < C_p$.
+{\em Let $H$ be a subgroup of a finite $p$--group $G$, and let $X$ be a finite dimensional $G$--C.W.~ complex. } Since there exists a normal series $H = K_0 \lhd \dots \lhd K_r = G$ with all subquotients cyclic of order $p$, an inductive argument shows that this theorem for all pairs $H < G$ is a consequence of the special case $\{e\} < C_p$.